 - 1. Connection: This field indicates whether you are Registered with the Network.
-It also shows the PS and CS status, beam type and receive signal quality. - a.
+It also shows the PS and CS status, beam type and receive signal quality.
+With release 5.7.3.1 and higher the current satellite is shown. - a.
 PS Attach Status: This field indicates whether you are PS (Packet Switch) attached with the Network.
 You will still need to setup a PDP context in order to send PS data. - b.
 CS Attach Status: This indicates whether you are CS (Circuit Switch) attached with the Network.
 Once you are CS Attached and Registered with the network, you are able to make CS calls. - 2.
 GPS: This field displays the current GPS position status.
 If you have received a GPS fix and the Network GPS policy has been received and it allows the GPS position to be shown to the user, it will display the Latitude, Longitude, Fix Quality, and the Last time the GPS position was updated.
 Time displayed is UTC time. - 3.
-BGAN terminal: This field indicates the WLAN status. - 4.
-Antenna Unit: This field indicates the detailed state of the tracking antenna. - The different tracking states are as follows: - Initial this is when the 9450 is first powered On - Unknown this state is when the 9450 is powering up and communication to the antenna has not started yet. - Tracking & Tuning this state is when the antenna starts to track the satellite in both azimuth and elevation and is optimizing its orientation. - Tracking this is the normal state when the antenna is tracking the satellite. - Elevation: the current elevation look angle of the antenna.
+BGAN terminal: This field indicates the WLAN status (except on the 9450E or 9450L). - 4.
+Antenna Unit: This field indicates the detailed state of the tracking antenna. - The different tracking states are as follows: - Initial this is when the 9450 is first powered On - Unknown this state is when the 9450 is powering up and communication to the antenna has not started yet. - Tracking & Tuning this state is when the antenna starts to track the satellite in both azimuth and elevation and is optimizing its orientation. - Tracking this is the normal state when the antenna is tracking the satellite.

-• The frequency of the global beam in MHz that the antenna is attempting to track is displayed.
+- Elevation: the current elevation look angle of the antenna. - The frequency of the global beam in MHz that the antenna is attempting to track is displayed.
 If the unit is experiencing problems, use the table below to verify the antenna is searching for the correct satellite for your location.